Zuwhity/tp-data-processing-and-developement/README.md

     Producers are those client applications that publish (write) events to Kafka, and consumers are those that subscribe to (read and process) these events.
 In Kafka, producers and consumers are fully decoupled and agnostic of each other, which is a key design element to achieve the high scalability that Kafka is known for.

 - What are consumer groups ?
+    send a message to a certain group of people by their ID

 - What is a offset ?

 - Why using partitions ?
+      we have a sort of conversation / discution with all the message around the topics.

 - Why using replication ?